-1. In cases where there was a hearing, an appeal must be submitted to the hearing coordinator within ten (10) business days following issuance of the notice of the hearing officer's determination and, if imposed, the disciplinary sanctions.
+- 1. In cases where there was a hearing, an appeal must be submitted to the hearing coordinator within 10 business days following issuance of the notice of the hearing officer's determination and, if imposed, the disciplinary sanctions (see Section VII.H.).
 The appeal must identify the ground(s) for appeal and contain specific arguments supporting each ground for appeal.
-OAISC will notify the other party of the appeal and, if the appeal includes the ground that the sanction is

-Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework disproportionate, that they have an opportunity to meet with the appeal officer to discuss the proportionality of the sanction.

-2. In cases where there was no hearing, an appeal must be submitted in writing to OAISC within ten (10) business days following the OAISC notice to the parties that the preliminary determination was final and that OAISC would impose the proposed sanction.
-OAISC will notify the other party of the appeal and, if the appeal is on the ground that the sanction is disproportionate, that the parties have an opportunity to meet with the appeal officer to discuss the proportionality of the sanction.
+Student Conduct will notify the other party of the appeal and, if the appeal includes the ground that the sanction is disproportionate, that they have an opportunity to meet with the appeal officer to discuss the proportionality of the sanction. - 2.
+In cases where there was no hearing, an appeal must be submitted in writing to Student Conduct within 10 business days following Student Conduct's notice to the parties that the preliminary determination was final and that Student Conduct would impose the proposed sanction (see Section VI.E.2).
+Student Conduct will notify the other party of the appeal and, if the appeal is on the ground that the sanction is disproportionate, that they have an opportunity to meet with the appeal officer to discuss the proportionality of the sanction.